CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 1. ***CONDITIONAL:*** Link numpy and scipy to a manually-installed OpenBLAS.

-   **See Issue #931.** There are several degrees of freedom for installing OpenBLAS, numpy, and scipy which change the computed results.
+   **See Issue #931.** There are several degrees of freedom for installing OpenBLAS, numpy, and scipy that might change the computed results.
 We do not know how to set up environments to get consistent results across platforms.
-   The simplest and fastest setup is to install numpy and scipy from binary _wheels_ with their embedded copies of OpenBLAS using `pip install` **without** the `--no-binary numpy,scipy` option -- **recommended**.
+   The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS using `pip install` **without** the `--no-binary numpy,scipy` option.
+   Using the same BLAS implementation should help with reproducibility, and the embedded copy is always compiled with gcc/gfortran, so this is the recommended approach.

-   Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` can _optionally_ do for building the wcm-runtime Docker Image.
+   Still, there's a case for using a package manager to install OpenBLAS or compiling OpenBLAS from source code, then linking numpy and scipy to it as `cloud/docker/runtime/Dockerfile` _optionally_ does when building the wcm-runtime Docker Image.

-   Where is OpenBLAS installed?
+   In that case, you need to locate the OpenBLAS library.
    * Brew on macOS installs OpenBLAS in `/usr/local/opt/openblas/`.
-   * From source in Ubuntu in `/opt/OpenBLAS/` (default)
-   * For other package managers, find out where they install it.
+   * For other package managers, find out where they installed `lib/libopenblas*`.
-   * When compiling OpenBLAS from source,
+   * Compiling OpenBLAS from source in Ubuntu goes into `/opt/OpenBLAS/` by default.
+   * Compiling from source with
-     `make FC=gfortran && make PREFIX=/XYZ install` installs it in that specified `/XYZ` PREFIX directory, which defaults to `/opt/OpenBLAS`.
+     `make FC=gfortran && make PREFIX=/XYZ install` installs it in that specified `/XYZ` PREFIX directory.
    * On Sherlock, it's installed in `$PI_HOME/downloads-sherlock2/compiled/openblas`.
-     (Using an environment module for OpenBLAS only works if it's loaded at runtime.)
+     (Using an environment module to load the OpenBLAS when installing numpy and scipy works if the same environment module is loaded at runtime.)

-   To link numpy and scipy to a manually-installed OpenBLAS, create a `~/.numpy-site.cfg` file pointing to it (and remember to run `pip install <packages> --no-binary numpy,scipy` in the pip-install steps below)
+   To link numpy and scipy to a manually-installed OpenBLAS, create a `~/.numpy-site.cfg` file pointing to it and remember to run `pip install <packages> --no-binary numpy,scipy` in the pip-install steps below.

-   Copy these lines to `~/.numpy-site.cfg`:
+   Copy these lines to `~/.numpy-site.cfg`, adjusting the paths as needed:

       ```
       [openblas]